 Breakfast is a simpler but more than adequate Italian buffet, including homemade cakes and pastries, cheese, yoghurt and fruit, plus fresh coffee.
-Two of the suites have kitchenettes, with sinks, electric hobs, basic pots and crockery - enough for breakfast, salads or heating baby food.
 There's also a lounge-bar area for a nightcap (but good luck finding the barman)…

 If you forget to book ahead, or visit out of season, there are good local restaurants in the surrounding towns and coastline.
 There's a comprehensive list at reception, but options include a cave-restaurant in the medieval seaside town of Polignano, a Michelin-starred hideaway in the village of Ceglie Messapica and an acclaimed family restaurant with vast subterranean wine cellar in the trulli-town of Alberobello.